howeyang/howeyang.github.io/Planning.md

 This new website is going to be a Single Page Application built with React and React components.
 Will have a combination of my Gallery and Dev work / learnings

+## TO DO

+Add Placeholder image / feature for image loading Finish more Cards

 ## Landing page

 UI BAR : Home - Projects - About Me - Contact